catppuccin/userstyles/docs/port-creation.md

 ##### App Link

-This is the link to the program you are porting.
+This is the link to the website you are porting.
+Always set it to its source if it is open source, else link to its main page.

 ##### Usage (optional)